tangible-landscape/r.in.kinect/README.md

 ## Installation
 Supported platforms include Ubuntu Linux and Mac OS X. Running r.in.kinect on any other platforms is possible but not tested.

+For Ubuntu 16.04, you can use [install.sh script](https://raw.githubusercontent.com/tangible-landscape/grass-tangible-landscape/master/install.sh)
+ to install all dependencies and r.in.kinect.

-Please follow official installation guides of dependencies.
+Otherwise, please follow official installation guides of dependencies.
 First test libfreenect2's Protonect binary before you proceed with other steps.
 Here are notes specific to Ubuntu and Mac OS X.

 ### Ubuntu 16.04
 Installation was tested on older Ubuntu 15.10 and 14.04, but 16.04 is easier to setup because new versions of libraries are already there.